Malignant salivary gland tumours are staged using the TNM staging system:

 Mucoepidermoid carcinomas are seen throughout all adult age groups, but are most common in middle...

-Multinodular goitre (MNG) is defined as an enlarged thyroid gland (i.e. goitre) due to multiple nodules which may have normal, decreased or increased function.
+Multinodular goitre (commonly abbreviated to MNG) is defined as an enlarged thyroid gland (i.e. goitre) due to multiple nodules which may have normal, decreased or increased function.

 Multiphase CT angiography is an evolving imaging technique in acute ischaemic stroke.
 The technique aims to quickly and reliably identify brain which is potentially salvageable with intervention.
 Brain tissue viability depends on many factors, with this technique assessing collateral leptomening...